-From there, you can choose to write about topics that are related in the context of your photography service as well as topics that are in context to your industry.
+From there, you can choose to write about topics that are related to the context of your photography service as well as topics that are in context to your industry.

-For example, “X Things to Look for in a Wedding Photographer” is within the context of your photographer service and “X Tips to Make Your Wedding Day Go Smoothly” is within context of your industry.
+For example, “X Things to Look for in a Wedding Photographer” is within the context of your photographer’s service, and “X Tips to Make Your Wedding Day Go Smoothly” is within the context of your industry.

 These types of posts educate while also building brand awareness, thought leadership, and credibility — they are also great photography promotion ideas.

-After the top of funnel/awareness stage, comes the middle of funnel/consideration stage.
+After the top of the funnel/awareness stage, comes the middle of the funnel/consideration stage.